 Each school within the Trust has a PTA which organises a range of fundraising events across the school year.
 These are well supported by parents and the wider community.
-The Trust also made a commitment this year to

 Objectives and Aims

 The principal object and activity of the Trust is to advance, for the public benefit, education in the United Kingdom.
 At Exeter Learning Academy Trust, we do this by aiming to get the best for and from each child.
 We offer a broad curriculum for children and have a strong emphasis on inclusion to ensure children reach their full academic, creative and physical potential.
 We have a strong set of social and moral values that help our children to appreciate their roles as citizens in society.